jhpyle/docassemble/_docs/playground.md

   > Your phone number is {% raw %}{{ phone number }}{% endraw %} and you live in {% raw %}{{ city }}{% endraw %}.

-Along the way, the Wizard will show you what blocks it is adding the interview it is generating.
+Along the way, the Wizard will show you what blocks it is adding to the interview it is generating.

 When you are done specifying the elements of your interview, the Wizard allows you to download the assembled interview as a [package].